punkhorn/jboss-sap-jca/README.md

 				    </resources>
 				</module>
 * Copy the `jboss-sap-jca-api-1.0.0-SNAPSHOT.jar` from you local Maven repository to the module directory.

-<a id="configNativeLibPath"></a>
-### Configure JBoss AS7 Native Library Path

-The native library path of the JBoss AS7 server needs to configured in order for the SAP Java Connector native library to loaded at runtime.
-To configure the native library path:

-* Create the native library directory `<jboss-as-root-directory>/bin/native`.
-* Copy the SAP Java Connector native library into the native library directory.
-* Add the following line to the bottom of the `standalone.conf` file in the `<jboss-as-root-directory>/bin` directory:

-				JAVA_OPTS="$JAVA_OPTS -Djava.library.path=<jboss-as-root-directory>/bin/native"

-* Restart the JBoss AS7 server.

 <a id="deployJcaConnector"></a>
 ### Deploy JBoss SAP JCA Connector